 Glasgow Women’s Library seeks to document different women’s histories and lives, whether in oral, visual or written form.
 Donations are assessed as to their fit with our policy and aims on a case-by-case basis and it is always best to speak to our Archivist to seek advice before offering any material.

 Below are some general guidelines to the kinds of archive materials and objects that we collect.
 Our Collections Development Policy gives more detailed information about the types of material we accept and the procedures that we follow.

 In general, we aim to collect objects and archives that build upon the strengths of our existing collections and only if their condition and medium can be supported by our resources.
 If we cannot accommodate material, we will do our best to recommend another home at a sister library, archive or museum.

-If we accept your donation you will be asked to sign a deposit agreement.
-Please bear in mind that we cannot accept any unsolicited personal or unpublished material without an agreement in place, if in doubt please speak to us.
+Please bear in mind that we cannot accept any unsolicited personal or unpublished material without an agreement in place, if in doubt please contact us.

 Types of material